 Jump to:

 Fall is apple chutney season.
 There's soooo many ways to use it!
-I spoon it on soups like my new favorite roasted butternut squash soup, on veggies like this roasted cabbage, and my husband's pork chops.
-And now I'm making a new batch to experiment with it in wraps of black beans and roasted squash.
+I spoon it on soups like my new favorite vegan curried butternut squash and sweet potato soup, on veggies like this roasted cabbage steaks, and my husband's pork tenderloin and pork chops.

 This apple chutney is slightly modified from one of Ina Garten's on The Food Network that got rave reviews.